arangodb/docs/3.10/programs-arangod-general.md

 operation.
 This is not true for some encrypted filesystems (e.g. ecryptfs), on which splice() calls can fail.

-By setting the startup option `--use-splice-syscall` to `false`, a less efficient, but more portable file copying method will be used instead, which should work on all filesystems.
+You can set the `--use-splice-syscall` startup option to `false` to use a less efficient, but more portable file copying method instead, which should work on all filesystems.

 The startup option is not available on other operating systems than Linux.